 Dandruff is caused by an underlying disorder with the skin and the only way to get rid of dandruff is to treat the underlying cause.
 It may be something as simple as brushing your cat a few times a week or changing your pet’s diet to higher quality food.

-Cat dandruff can be caused by many different things and there is no easy fix.
-If you notice that your cat is developing dandruff, isn’t grooming as much, seems to have dry skin, suffers from obesity, or if there is a change in the haircoat, I would recommend contacting your veterinarian.
+Cat dandruff can be caused by many different things, and there is no easy fix.
+If you notice that your cat is developing dandruff, isn’t grooming as much, seems to have dry skin, suffers from obesity, or if there is a change in the haircoat, contact your veterinarian.

 Frequently Asked Questions

 How do you treat cat dandruff at home?

 The appropriate treatment for cat dandruff depends on the underlying cause.
 If due to poor grooming habits, brushing and bathing with a special cat shampoo may help.
 Dietary changes, such as changing to a high quality wet food that is high in omega-3 fatty acids can help with dry skin and other skin problems.
 If your cat's dandruff is due to a medical skin condition, seek a veterinarian's help.

 Why does my cat have dandruff on his back?